 President Eisenhower on the first full day of his five - day visit to India after paying a traditional visit to the memorial to Gandhi Dec 10 made a formal call on President Prasad and then had his first political talk with Prime minister Nehru.

-President Eisenhower on the first full day of his five - day visit to India after paying a traditional visit to the memorial to Gandhi Dec 10 made a formal call on President Prasad and then had his first political talk with Prime minister Nehru.
+Background: President Eisenhower on the first full day of his five - day visit to India after paying a traditional visit to the memorial to Gandhi Dec 10 made a formal call on President Prasad and then had his first political talk with Prime minister Nehru.
 Later that day in a speech to both Houses of Parliament, Eisenhower called for a controlled universal disarmament.

 At the Gandhi Shrine at Rajghat the President laid a wreath at the cremation site of the man Indian regard as the father of their nation.
 The President then walked round the Shrine in the Hindu ceremony of Pra-Karma - paying homage to the departed soul.
 Then as a permanent reminder of his visit, the President planted a sapling in the Memorial Gardens.